top of page

 Fasting Escape Retreat Center, Yorba Linda, California, remote fasting

-Dr. Gracie’s Wellness Retreat, West Farmington, Ohio, inpatient fasting
+Dr. Gracie’s Wellness Retreat, West Farmington, Ohio, inpatient fasting (website may be defunct; phone 301-752-1147)

 Clínica Back to the Garden, Caguas, Puerto Rico, inpatient fasting